clk-project/clk/README.md

 clk, the **Command Line Kit** is a unique tool that aims to contains everything needed to create human friendly command line tools.

 The [rationale](#7857f3bb-e4c7-4bad-9e27-ea48bf808a44) attempts to explain why clk started to exist.
 You will find in the [use cases](./doc/use_cases) classical situations where clk is worth being used.
 In the future, we might write even more [documentation](./doc).

+<a id="d7cb0451-bc8f-42cc-912c-8a46599375a7"></a>

+# Use cases

+This is most likely the most useful part of the documentation.
+Take a look at the [use cases](./doc/use_cases) to find out how clk could be used in real life situations.

 <a id="fe60735c-91c2-4f54-8ae2-7e3b307f27a5"></a>